vinhngx/aiperf/docs/cli_options.md

 │ HEADER --header                                            -H  Adds a custom header to the requests.
 Headers must be specified as 'Header:Value' pairs.
 Alternatively, a string       │
 │                                                                representing a json formatted dictionary can be provided. [default: []]                                                      │
 │ INPUT-FILE --input-file                                        The file or directory path that contains the dataset to use for profiling.
 This parameter is used in conjunction with  │
-│                                                                the custom_dataset_type parameter to support different types of user provided datasets.                                │
+│                                                                the --custom-dataset-type parameter to support different types of user provided datasets.                                │
 │ FIXED-SCHEDULE --fixed-schedule                                Specifies to run a fixed schedule of requests.
 This is normally inferred from the --input-file parameter, but can be   │
 │                                                                set manually here. [default: False]                                                                                    │
 │ FIXED-SCHEDULE-AUTO-OFFSET --fixed-schedule-auto-offset        Specifies to automatically offset the timestamps in the fixed schedule, such that the first timestamp is considered 0, │